 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-Symbolism of water in the Bible is a significant part of our Christian walk.
-It has symbolized the Spirit of God, cleaning and sanctification, God’s Word and so much more.
+The symbolism of water in the Bible is a significant part of our Christian walk.
+It has symbolized the Spirit of God, cleaning and sanctification, God’s Word, and so much more.

-Water is so important in God’s Word that it is mentioned 722 times in the Bible, more often than faith, hope, prayer, and worship
+Water is so important in God’s Word that it is mentioned 722 times in the Bible, more often than faith, hope, prayer, and worship.
+The main Hebrew word for water is ˈwôdər, although there are variations for dilute, irrigate, give to drink, etc.

-Of course, it is also an important part of our physical life as we need water to survive.
+Of course, it is also an essential part of our physical life as we need water to survive.

 Meanings of Water in the Bible